nick-we/nick-we-blog/content/blog/251120_mqtt-in-golang.md

 tags: ["Golang", "MQTT", "IoT Architecture", "Distributed Systems", "Backend Development"]
 ---

-# The Architect’s Guide to MQTT in Golang: High-Performance IoT Messaging

 Why do 60% of enterprise IoT projects stall before they ever reach production scale?

 It is rarely a hardware failure.
 The sensors work.
 The gateways boot up.
 The cellular modems connect.
 The failure almost always happens in the architectural "middle mile"—the invisible layer where massive streams of concurrent data meet the rigid constraints of backend infrastructure.